-TRS revised the NPP to add companies that may assist TRS with the operations of TRS-Care and TRS-ActiveCare.
+TRS revised the NPP to add companies that help TRS operate TRS-Care and TRS-ActiveCare.

 How TRS May Use and Disclose Your Protected Health Information

 Certain Uses and Disclosures Do Not Require Your Written Permission.

 For any use or disclosure of your protected health information that is described immediately below, TRS and/or Medical Board members, auditors, actuarial consultants, lawyers, health plan administrators or pharmacy benefit managers acting on behalf of TRS, TRS-Care or TRS-ActiveCare may use and disclose your protected health information without your written permission (an authorization).